Plantar Fasciitis Relief

 That’s why focusing only on stretching or massaging the bottom of the foot often doesn’t lead to lasting relief.

-If you’re dealing with broader foot pain(link to Foot Pain page), plantar fasciitis is often just one piece of the bigger picture.
+If you’re dealing with broader foot pain, plantar fasciitis is often just one piece of the bigger picture.

 A Different Approach to Plantar Fasciitis Relief